defi-os/Issues/readme.md

 Backend(Web3)
 ---------------------------------------------
-1) Refactor tree nodes in project creation to be same as master node(Priority:High)
+1) Refactor tree nodes in project creation to be same as master node, Basically merge structs RoadMapMetaDataStore and Objective in state.rs in one and refactor all necessccary code (Priority:High)
 2) Build core rust functionality to allow variable length context(Priority:Low)